To the editor of THE EAGLE:

 Additionally, there is absolutely no reason to use a chain saw while pruning a tree like the apple tree in this photo.
 The new generation hand saws are razor sharp and allow for a fast, precise pruning cut at the branch collar without leaving poor pruning cuts and stubs as well as nicks on the branches from being grazed by a high speed chain saw.

 Tree workers should never use only one hand to hold a chain saw, as this is a very dangerous practice.
 These modern small chain saws spin at 13,000 RPMs, enough speed to create a serious and potentially life threatening injury if the worker were to slip while holding a chain saw with one hand.
-Tree climbers have bled out from serious chain saw accidents before they could be rescued out of a tree.

 The owner of this orchard would be well advised to properly train his or her employees in order to prevent a senseless tragedy.
 If there is a serious accident, he or she will be liable for failing to provide proper training necessary to keep our tree workers safe.